The K-2 Giraffe Heroes Program

 I couldn't be prouder of creating these two characters, and the curriculum through which they guide the very young.
 Stanley and Beatrice Tall are twin giraffes who are about third-graders themselves so they can talk easily with the littles.

-As Stan Tall and Bea Tall, they begin by telling two stories, ghost-written for them by Neal Starkman, about how the giraffe got its long neck.
+As Stan Tall and Bea Tall, the twins (their spots tell you which one is which) tell two stories, ghost-written for them by word meister Neal Starkman, about how the giraffe got its long neck.
 Granpa told Stan one story and Granma told Bea another.
 (Their way of dealing with that problem is a lesson in wise conflict resolution.)

 If you're a K-2 teacher or the parent of a very young child, do have a look at what Stan & Bea have on offer for you.
 It's all free of course.